Needing car insurance for your nifty fifties?

 The average 50-year-old paid $1,246 for car insurance in 2018.
 For a standard 6-month policy, this will cost you $623 or $104 per month for auto insurance.
 Although this is 25% less than what the rest of the US pays for car insurance, it's still important to save.
 Let's break down the cheapest car insurance for drivers in their 50s as well as other cost-cutting solutions.

-In order to determine which company was the cheapest, we created a based profile of a married couple aged 50 and examined 5 different companies across 5 different zip codes.
-While we expect your profile will not entirely match our generic one outlined here, you should still consider our data as a jumping off point when trying to find car insurance.
-Shopping as many companies as possible, as we did, is the very best way to make sure you're getting the best rate.
+In order to determine which company was the cheapest, we created a based profile of a married couple aged 50 and examined rates from five companies in five ZIP codes.
+While your rates will not match exactly those generated via our methodology, you can use the data as a jumping off point when shopping for car insurance.

 |Car Insurance Provider||Average 6-Month Premium|

 In your fifties, you go through a lot of changes both in your personal life that reflects considerably on your insurance profile.
 Removing your kids from your insurance company can have big implications as well as qualifying for more discounts.
 Let's explore.

 Removing your young drivers from your policy can be a huge money saver.
 Using the same profile we used to get rates for two 50-year-olds on their own policies, we also calculated what the difference would if you were to remove a young driver from the policy, also outlined here.
 On average, removing a son or daughter from your policy will save you over $3,600 per year.